neoclide/rename.nvim/Readme.md

 **Why?**

-It's fast and intuitive, while not listen to any of cursor events at all.
+It's fast and intuitive, while not listen to any of `Cursor` & `TextChange` events at all.

 ![rename](https://user-images.githubusercontent.com/251450/40627380-45a045e6-62f1-11e8-8317-06d3964f0a57.gif)